dinateimouri/landmark-hierarchy-generation-using-voronoi-delaunay-algorithm/README.md

 # Landmark-Hierarchy-Generation-Using-Voronoi-Delaunay-Algorithm
-Geographic features play an essential role in spatial understanding and navigation.
-Prominent landmarks, in particular, are critical in providing granular route directions.
-The prominence of a landmark is determined by its weight, computed using a combination of normalized distance, orientation, and salience of the landmark.
+Geographic features play an important role in spatial understanding and navigation.
+Prominent landmarks are critical in providing granular route directions.
+The prominence of a landmark is determined by its weight that is computed using a combination of normalized distance, orientation, and salience of the landmark.
 In this project, a ranking mechanism is employed to identify the most prominent landmarks in an environment.

 To generate a hierarchy of landmarks, each landmark is assigned to its closest decision point, i.e., the intersection nearest to the landmark.
 The Voronoi-Delaunay algorithm is used to generate the hierarchy of landmarks.
 The algorithm includes the following steps: